MailBeez/mailbeez-documentation/pages/03.documentation/04.mailbeez/21.newsletter/default.en.md

 - additional Email-templates
 - additional content templates
 - Insert MailBeez Template-Tags with buttons (currently only firstname & lastname)
-- automatically create product content blocks
+- DONE: automatically create product content blocks
-- personalised contents
+- DONE: personalised contents
-- Support for "prospect": Visitors can sign-up for the newsletter.
+- DONE: Support for "prospect": Visitors can sign-up for the newsletter.
 Once they convert into a customer the system will recognise it.
 That allows to sent different newsletters to prospects and customers.